clearwind-ca/service-catalog/docs/getting-started.md

 ## GitHub app

-The [GitHub app added](installing.md) provides the interface for adding repositories to the Service Catalog.
-To use the Service Catalog, the app should be installed in a repository in the organization.
+The [GitHub app added](installing.md) provides the interface for adding repositories to the Catalog.
+To use the Catalog, the app should be installed in a repository in the organization.

-To add in every repository for an organisation, install the Service Catalog app in GitHub to every repository for an organisation.
-Control of what repositories have access to the Service Catalog is controlled by GitHub.
+To add in every repository for an organisation, install the Catalog app in GitHub to every repository for an organisation.
+Control of what repositories have access to the Catalog is controlled by GitHub.

 [Install your GitHub App on your repository](https://docs.github.com/en/apps/maintaining-github-apps/installing-github-apps#installing-your-private-github-app-on-your-repository)